seancorfield/honeysql/doc/postgresql.md

 for which you previously needed the [nilenso/honeysql-postgres library](https://github.com/nilenso/honeysql-postgres).

-Everything that the nilenso library provided is implemented directly in HoneySQL 2.x although a few things have a slightly different syntax.
+Everything that the nilenso library provided (in 0.3.104) is implemented directly in HoneySQL 2.x although a few things have a slightly different syntax.